Toho Titanium SC

-Toho Titanium Soccer Club is a Japanese football club based in Kanagawa.
+Toho Titanium Soccer Club is a Japanese football club based in Chigasaki, Kanagawa.
 The club has played in Japan Soccer League Division 2.
 It currently plays in the Kantō Soccer League, one of the nine leagues that makes part of the Japanese Regional Leagues, which corresponds as the 5th tier of Japanese football.

 Stadium

 The club play most of its games at Yanagishima Sports Park, Kanagawa prefecture.